 Some points are perfect for Sunrise and you can witness a surreal view of the Taj.
 Dashrath Ghat, Hathi Ghats are a few examples to cherish the Sunrise points of the Taj Mahal.

-To experience Agra like a local, one can walk through Sadar Bazaar, Kinari Bazaar to get the amazing shopping vibes.
-Agra has amazing places to buy churi (bangles), leather stuff, marble souvenirs as gift items.
+To experience Agra like a local, one can walk through Sadar Bazaar, and Kinari Bazaar to get the fantastic shopping vibes.
+Agra has terrific places to buy churi (bangles), leather stuff, and marble souvenirs as gift items.

 Agra is famous for Petha and Daal moth.
 Petha is one of the famous desserts of Agra which is prepared from pumpkin and sugar.
 Gopal Das and Panchi Petha are so famous that everyone wants to try these delicacies whenever they are in Agra.

 Apart from Petha, Agra has many local cuisines to try which I bet will make you a foodie for sure.
 Pushpak Mishthan Bhandar is one such the oldest breakfast place that sells hotcakes of Agra called Bhedai, another special heirloom of Agra.
 Bhedai is served with aloo ki sabzi, which is one of the mouth-watering delicacies your taste buds would look for again.
 After the tummy full bhedai do not forget to try Jalebi and Kullhad wali malai milk to make the breakfast like a royal feast.

 In the evening we tried Agra’s special chaats from Chaat Galli and at night after dinner, we went to station Market to try some kadahi doodh and soan papdi which would make you visit Agra again.